clsweeting/ohdsi-webapi/docs/cohorts.md

 The model validator gracefully handles both structured models and raw dicts.

 > [!CAUTION]
-> **Common ValidationError Fix:** If you get validation errors when creating `PrimaryCriteria`, avoid passing dictionaries as field values.
-Instead:
+> **Common ValidationError Fix:** If you get validation errors when creating models, check field names and avoid passing dictionaries as field values:
 >
 > ```python
 > # ❌ Wrong - passing dicts to model fields